MITgcm/xmitgcm/doc/usage.rst

    "upper" always refers to the *logical* grid position, NOT the *physical* grid position.
    This can be a major point of confusion.
-In array index space, the point ``k_l`` is indeed lower than ``k_u``; however, in physical space, the point ``k_l`` is physically *above* ``k_u`` MITgcm ocean model configurations, because the Z axis starts from the ocean surface and increases downward.
+In array index space, the point ``k_l`` is indeed lower than ``k_u``; however, in physical space, the point ``k_l`` is physically *above* ``k_u``.
+This is because, for typical MITgcm ocean model configurations, the Z axis starts from the ocean surface and increases downward.

 Time
 ----